Advantages of using social media professionally

 Professional social online networks promise their members access to contacts and information and, as a result, increased job performance and career opportunities.
 Their pervasiveness shows that workers indeed expect benefits from using these networks.
 However, only few empirical studies have investigated the actual professional benefits of using professional social online networks for workers in the short and long term.

 Members of professional social online networks get the opportunity to exchange information and ideas on these platforms.
 They primarily do so via status updates and posts – messages that are visible to many other members of the network.
 Most messages on social media are only skimmed and not read attentively.
 However, regular skimming of such messages is by no means useless, but can help to develop so-called ambient awareness, an awareness of who is doing what and who knows what in the network.
-Based on preliminary work from the ERC project ReDeftie, we conducted a series of experiments to test how work-related information about others on social media is processed.
-These experiments provided evidence that people spontaneously pick up on others’ domains of expertise when aimlessly browsing through their social media posts.
+Based on preliminary work from the ERC project ReDeftie, we will conduct a series of experiments to test the extent to which online networking behaviours shape an individual’s informational environment and how information on social media is processed afterwards.
+This part of the project is closely related to the project „Extracting Expertise from Tweets“ of the Cluster of Excellence Machine Learning for Science.

 Cooperations